ConorWarrilow/Academic-Success-Analysis/readme.md

 My final model obtained an accuracy score of 83.82%, just 0.31% shy of the leaderboard highscore, putting me in the top 8% of the leaderboard out of over 2500 participants.
 My main focus however was on EDA and optimizing the recall score for the dropout class, which can be seen below.
 By altering class weights, recall scores of up to 90% are realistically possible with a small sacrifice to precison.

-To conclude, the above results indicate the potential for machine learning to be a highly effective strategy in the early detecting of students at risk of dropping out.
+To conclude, the above results indicate the potential for machine learning to be a highly effective strategy for the early detection of students at risk of dropping out.